mongodb/docs-compass/source/includes/schema-export-format-mongodb.rst

    * - ``properties``
      - document
-     - Properties for each field, such as ``bsonType``.
+     - Properties for each field.
+Keys are property names and values are subschemas.

    * - ``items``
      - document
      - Metadata about elements in array fields.
+Metadata appears as embedded subschemas.